 The endpoints of classical walks are central to the analysis.
 We define their nondeterministic analogues.

-\begin{definition}[Reachable points] The \emph{reachable points} of an N-walk (resp.\ N-meanders) are the endpoints of all compatible walks (resp.\ meanders).
+\begin{definition}[Reachable points] The \emph{reachable points} of an N-walk (\resp N-meander) are the endpoints of all compatible walks (\resp meanders).
 The minimum (\resp maximum) reachable point of an N-walk $w$ is denoted by $\min(w)$ (\resp $\max(w)$).
-The minimum (\resp maximum) reachable point of an N-meander $w$ is denoted by $\min^+(w)$ (\resp $\max^+(w)$). \end{definition} Note that the reachable endpoints of an N-meander are nonnegative.
+The minimum (\resp maximum) reachable point of an N-meander $w$ is denoted by $\min^+(w)$ (\resp $\max^+(w)$), to emphasize the positivity constraint. \end{definition} Note that the reachable endpoints of an N-meander are nonnegative.
 The geometric realization of an N-walk is the sequence of its reachable points after $j$ steps for $j=0,\dots,n$, as shown in Figure~\ref{fig:walks}.

-Moreover, the steps of a walks or N-walk can be weighted.
-Then, each step is associated with a weight $p_i$ and the weight of the N-walk is the product of the weights associated to its steps.
+As in the classical setting, the N-steps of an N-walk can be weighted.
+Then, each N-step is associated with a weight $p_i$ and the weight of the N-walk is the product of the weights associated with its N-steps.
 In many cases, these weights $p_i$ will represent probabilities, \ie $p_i \geq 0$ and $p_1 + \dots + p_m=1$.
 We talk about the \emph{unweighted model} when all weights are equal to one: $p_i = 1$.